 - What the drivers are (if any) behind inequity

 - What kind of HR information you’ll need to collect going forward

 - Where you’ll need to focus improvement efforts

 - Whether your organisation would benefit from a gender parity policy

 In order to determine whether or not your business is compensating men and women fairly for equal work, you’ll need to dive into your HR data.
 Pay equity analysis is a type of analytics that uses multiple variables to give organisations a clearer view of the drivers behind gender inequality.

 Doing a pay equity analysis will allow you to determine any pay inequity, what kind of HR information you’ll need to collect and where you’ll need to focus improvement efforts going forward.
-The world is moving closer to a future in which pay equity is the norm – download our free HR & People Analytics whitepaper to learn how to start that movement in your organisation.
+The world is moving closer to a future in which pay equity is the norm – download the Datamine Guide to HR & People Analytics below to learn how to start that movement in your organisation.